sandyjmacdonald/fast_stats/README.md

 fasta_stats.py
 ===========

-Returns N50 (or N of your choice) and other stats of a fasta file of sequences.
+Returns N50 (or N of your choice) and other stats of a fasta/fastq file of sequences.
 N50 is calculated as the sequence length above which 50% of the total sequence length lies when the sequences are sorted in order of descending length.